ritvik-chebolu/Acute-Ischemic-Stroke-Prediction/README.md

 ## Appendix

 © 2021 Dr. Harshika Chebolu
-All copyrights of the dataset belong to Dr. Harshika Chebolu, Post Graduate in General Medicine at Gandhi Medical Hospital, Hyderabad, India.
+All copyrights of the dataset belong to Dr. Harshika Chebolu - Neurologist and MD in General Medicine at Gandhi Medical Hospital, Hyderabad, India.